ibm-cloud-architecture/refarch-kc/README.md

 * the location history of the ship
 * if the ship has arrived at destination port VV, whther my goods are unloaded and cleared by customers
 * whether a trucking / land transport has picked up the container and delivered to the retailer's location YYY
-* a full temperature and gps history of the container end to end during transit.
+* a full temperature and gps history of the container for the complete transit end to end.

 Having this tracking information will ive me confidence that my goods have not been damaged in transit and are or soon will be properly delivered to the expected rcipient in good order.